Capybara003/character-walk-three.js/README.md

 5. **Access the application:**

 Open http://localhost:3000 in your browser.
-##⚙️ Configuration
+## ⚙️ Configuration
 Smart Contract Deployment
 Deploy your Solidity smart contract to the Ethereum network using tools like Remix or Hardhat.
 Ensure the contract address is correctly set in the .env.local file.

-###Web3 Integration
+### Web3 Integration
 The application uses Web3.js to interact with the Ethereum blockchain.
 Ensure your wallet is connected and configured to the correct network.

-##📄 License
+## 📄 License
 This project is licensed under the MIT License.

-##🤝 Acknowledgements
+## 🤝 Acknowledgements
--Three.js for the 3D rendering library.
+- Three.js for the 3D rendering library.

--Ethereum for the blockchain platform.
+- Ethereum for the blockchain platform.

--Web3.js for blockchain interactions.
+- Web3.js for blockchain interactions.